naumovakotya/naumovakotya/README.md

 ---
 ### :woman_technologist: About Me:

-A Data Scientist with a strong mathematical background and experience working with medical and financial data.
-I am developing models for medium-term stock trading using Python and machine learning libraries.
+A Data Scientist with a strong mathematical background and medical and financial data processing experience.
+I develop models for medium-term stock trading using Python and machine learning.

-I specialize in solving problems related to classification, regression, and time series analysis, and strive to optimize processes and create flexible solutions.
+My specialization is classification, regression and timeseries analysis related problem-solving.
+I strive to optimize processes and create flexible solutions.

-My communication skills allow me to easily join teams and collaborate with others.
+My soft skills are the guarantee of seamless collaboration and productive collaboration with the team.

 ---